adobe/spectrum-css/.storybook/README.md

 - `rootClass`: this holds the top-level className of the component and should match the value set in the `args` of the stories.js file.
 - `id`: allows users to pass in a custom ID value and should be added to the top-level wrapper of the component.
 - `customClasses` (array): allows passing in additional classes to be applied to the top-level component.
 This is necessary for nesting templates inside others while allowing the parent to assign context to the child.
-- `...globals`: this spread variable should not be decomposed on import.
-Instead, add a desctructuring right after instantiation, i.e., `const { express } = globals`.
-These values map to the globally provided settings and allow you to make rendering choices based on these values.

 The rest of the variables provided in the Template function's input object will map to the argTypes you defined in your stories.js file.